 In my case, we arrived literally in the middle of the day.
 On the plus side – no troubles with waiting for good light.
 It was flat and the air burning hot.
 Should you still do it?
 Oh yeah!

 What to look for in Deadvlei, photography challenges

 There is a lot to look for in Deadvlei for your composition.
 Groups of trees, single trees, branches that create a particular shape, details, there is a lot of structure and pattern going on, etc. If you’re early or late enough, you can also incorporate the trees’ shadows, which must be great fun or shoot into the sun (or both).

 However, you’ll still only have 4 ingredients – orange dunes, white clay pan, black trees, and an electric blue sky.
 Simple, yet still very challenging.
 Especially when it’s really hot and your head just doesn’t work as it normally does. 🙂

 What equipment should you bring

 Namibia is an amazing destination and Deadvlei really is the cherry on the cake.
-Maybe one of the craziest places on this planet, photographer’s dream and a nightmare at the same time, Deadvlei and the entire Sossusvlei area has some unheard-of magic.
+Maybe one of the craziest places on this planet, a photographer’s dream and a nightmare at the same time, Deadvlei and the entire Sossusvlei area has some unheard-of magic.
 If you do take amazing images or not, I am sure the visit will belong to the most unique and treasured moments of your life.